maejam/manim-narration/README.md

 - Largely tested (python3.10->3.13) to ensure code quality.
 - Configurable programmatically or through environment variables, a dotenv file, pyproject.toml or toml config files.
 - Extensible: add new speech services, alignment services or tags (relatively) easily.
-- Possible to set several speech services: a scene with several characters, speaking different languages or with different voices for example.
+- Possible to set more than one speech service: a scene with several characters, speaking different languages or with different voices for example.
 - Choose the service to use to align text and speech (bookmarks) depending on your use case: manually / fast and not very accurate / slow and very accurate.

 ### Available speech services